rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Platforms

 * Android
-* Windows Mobile/CE(JPG is supported on all devices, Android and Windows Mobile does not support PNG images)(JPG is supported on all devices, Android and Windows Mobile does not support PNG images)
+* Windows Mobile/CE(JPG is supported on all devices, Android and Windows Mobile does not support PNG images)

 ###<span class="text-info">desiredHeight</span>